What you are entitled to

-There is no set number of days or hours that each staff member should be engaged in training and development, as it varies with role and time.
+There is no set number of days or hours that you should be engaged in training and development, as it varies with role and time.
 However, most full-time employees should expect to spend several days each year in learning and development activity (which is not limited to formal classroom-based courses).

-There is a legal right to request time off for training, and the University has a policy to cover this, but most staff find that they are able to negotiate with their line manager for appropriate time away from their workplace to undergo training, without using the formal procedure.
+You have a legal right to request time off for training, and the University has a policy to cover this.
+However, most staff find they are able to negotiate with their line manager for appropriate time away from their workplace to undergo training, without using the formal procedure.

-Departments are required to allocate training budgets for funding courses and other professional development; speak to your line manager about the situation in your department.
+Departments are required to allocate training budgets for funding courses and other professional development.
+Speak to your line manager to find out more about the training budget for your department.

-The University also offers discount for staff undertaking some University programmes.
+We also offer staff discount for some University programmes.

 Eligibility: role suitability for programmes and courses

-The Staff Development programmes and courses are designed to meet the needs of the intended audience who are detailed on each course page.
+The Staff Development programmes and courses are designed to meet the needs of the intended audience.
+You will find more detail on each course page.

 For example, courses suitable for managers are designed:

-with a particular level of manager in mind i.e. the size of their team, their responsibilities and the balance of strategic and operational tasks they are required to undertake.
+with a particular level of manager in mind − such as the size of their team, their responsibilities and the balance of strategic and operational tasks they are required to do

 As a result, participants need to be in a management position to attend a course suitable for managers.